Registration and rating system of Hungarian festivals

 The book based on the survey of Hungarian festivals in 2006 (Fesztivál-világ: Festival-World) contained a chapter with the design of a rating system: that can be considered an early antecedent.
-The actual scheme has been developed and is being supervised by the professional Board (Szakmai Intéző Bizottság – SZIB) composed of the representatives of the five unions.
-The project is managed by the Hungarian Institute for Culture and Art, with the involvement of the Budapest Observatory.
+The actual scheme is being managed and supervised by the Hungarian Festival Association, with the involvement of the Budapest Observatory.

 A few clues to this site:

 The page Regisztrált fesztiválok contains the list of registered festivals.
-Registration is voluntary and free of charge.
+Registration is voluntary.
+It is free of charge for members of the Festival Association, others pay HUF 5000 + vat for the first entry and HUF 3000 + vat for updating a festival's registration after a new edition.
 The process is largely automated.
-Final approval of registration requires a majority decision of the Board.
-During the first months about 5% of events have been refused on the ground of not fully corresponding to the criteria set by the Board to qualify for a cultural festival.
+Approval of registration is done by the management of the programme.
 The data sheet (adatlap) at the end of each entry contains the information provided by the respective festival.